Boobae-Vivian/POWER-BI-TASK-4-Data-Analysis-Expression-DAX/README.md

 ### 1. Develop A Measure To Calculate The Average Age Of Depositors:

-DAX Measures are calculations that aggregate data and provide insights into the underlying data model.
-It allows users to perform calculations like sums, averages, counts etc based on specified conditions.
-Measures are like containers that give rise to a single value which can be distributed accross different categories. having known this, to develop a measure to calculate the average age of depositors, we would first and foremost click on new measure found on the power bi ribbon and create new measure, the moment you do that a measurre pops up directly beneath the power bi ribbon and also on the data pane having a calculator icon beside it signifying its a measure,edit the measure beneath the power bi ribbon by cleaning of and replacing with average age of depositors since that is what we want to calculate.
-After which, put in the equality sign and apply the average function and in parenthese fill in the age column along side with the table it comes with and click on enter to execute the analysis. its syntax would be:
+DAX Measures serve as calculations that aggregate data, providing insights into the underlying data model.
+They empower users to perform calculations, such as sums, averages, and counts, based on specified conditions.
+Measures act as containers generating a single value, distributable across different categories.
+To create a measure for calculating the average age of depositors, follow these steps:

+- Begin by clicking on the "New Measure" option in the Power BI ribbon to create a new measure.
+Once selected, a measure will appear directly beneath the Power BI ribbon and in the data pane, marked by a calculator icon, signifying its nature as a measure.
+- Edit the newly created measure beneath the Power BI ribbon by replacing the default content with "Average Age of Depositors," reflecting the intended calculation.
+Then, use the equal sign and apply the average function.
+In parentheses, specify the age column along with the corresponding table.
+Execute the analysis by pressing Enter.
+The syntax would be as follows:

 ```powerbi
 SYNTAX: